Mugi muga: gazteen nortasun politikoak mugaren bi aldeetan

 Elena Casiriain Iturriria

-PhD in Sociology, Professor in the Department of Sociology and Social Work at UPV/EHU, and a member of the consolidated research group Parte Hartuz.
+PhD in Sociology, Professor in the Department of Sociology and Social Work at EHU, and a member of the consolidated research group Parte Hartuz.
 His main research areas include: nationalism, migration, social movements, youth and politics, and citizenship.
 Principal investigator of the research project "Mugi Muga: Weaving Networks Among Basque Youth" (Ideiak 2024 / Provincial Council of Gipuzkoa).
 He is co-author of the following publications on the relationship between youth and politics: «Prefigurative politics and sub-state nationalist movements.
 The case of young Basque-nationalist left activists» (2025), «Ikasketa politikoa, parte-hartzea eta aktibismoa gazteen ahotsetan» (UEU, 2024), «Parte hartu ala paso egin?
 Gazteen ikasketa politikoak aztergai» (2020), among others.

 Ane Larrinaga Renteria